Back to Insights

 • Often interest-only periods during growth phases

 Yes, debt carries repayment obligations.
 But when used strategically—to extend runway between equity rounds or fund specific initiatives—it's significantly less dilutive than raising more equity.
-The "risk" is manageable if timed correctly.

-Myth #2: "Venture Debt Means Giving Up Equity"
+Myth #2: Venture Debt Means Giving Up Equity

 The Reality: Venture debt is fundamentally non-dilutive.
 You don't sell shares.
 You borrow money and pay it back.

-About Warrants:
+About Warrants

 • Warrants typically represent 1-8% of the loan amount